L-function

 The Riemann zeta function can be thought of as the archetype for all L-functions.

-In mathematics, an L-function is a meromorphic function on the complex plane, associated to one out of several categories of mathematical objects.
-An L-series is a Dirichlet series, usually convergent on a half-plane, that may give rise to an L-function via analytic continuation.
-The Riemann zeta function is an example of an L-function, and some important conjectures involving L-functions are the Riemann hypothesis and its generalizations.
+An L-function is a meromorphic function on the complex plane, and one out of several categories of mathematical objects studied in analytic number theory and related fields.
+L-functions share fundamental properties and characteristics with the Riemann zeta function, which serves as the prototypical example of an L-function; therefore, L-functions are generalisations of the Riemann zeta function.
+Some important conjectures involving L-functions are, consequently, the Riemann hypothesis and its generalisations.